view bucket

 Seek medical assistance as soon as possible if your burn is more than 3 inches in diameter.
 Consult your doctor if your wound is not responding to the treatment suggested.

-Available Medicine for Skin burns
+Available Medicine for Skin Burns

 Dermazin Cream 25gm 0.01